Skip to main content

 The recent docs section displays a list of docs that have been recently edited by you.
 When switching between many docs this section will be your friend.

-☝️Note: Please note that there is no custom ordering available in this section.
+Note: Please note that there is no custom ordering available in this section.

 The top bar is located at the top of the doc page and contains important buttons and information.
+The primary blue button to add docs is in the top-left position.

 Breadcrumbs